ATTX-project/ATTX-project.github.io/attx_project/ATTX-Architecture-Overview.md

 ## Microservices Example

-We would like to illustrate how such an architecture would look in practice and some of the microservices that might be part of it.
+We would like to illustrate how such an architecture would look in practice and some of the services that might be part of it.

 In Figure 4 we illustrate a pipeline that downloads a new version of a dataset and replaces the old one.
 We identified the following services to aid with this process:
 * _RMLService_ - converting the downloaded dataset from CSV format to RDF and storing it for access at a specified location;